berak/mali_tiles/readme.md

 ongoing attempts to spot houses on satelite imagery in mali, in the hope to help the Humanitarian OpenStreetMap Team.

+the current (training) strategy:
+  - extract lat/lon of tiles from croudsource.gpx
+  - make quadids zoom l7 from that
+  - get the img
+  - manually (!) mark smaller 64x64 positive rects, that contain (mostly, or relevant) houses
+    * that's a positive tile
+    * i need to restrict my feature search to regions, that contain mostly positive entries
+  - any tile, that does not contain a positive region, gets marked as negative
+  - collect 2d-feature descriptors like SIFT,SURF, OCB, the like from the img
+    * see which combo of feature detectors and descriptors works best for my information
+  - collect as many positive descriptors from that, and like 3 * more negative descriptors
+  - train a random forest on that ( in weka, 10xfold cross ref )

+the benefit from that will be, that the actual test might look as simple as:
+  - setup the tree, load the classifier
+  - for each candidate tile, just call the prediction

 * convert_quad.py:
   script to convert quadid's to x,y,zoom and back, latlon, too. (thanks, povaddict!)